teamsavetheworld/ideoChallenge/QandA.md

  - Consultant at a leading engineering consultancy firm with a background in applied mathematics;
  - A data scientist at a technology startup;

 We are pursuing this project alongside our professional commitments, but hope to be able to use this funding as a way of developing our idea.
 In the spirit of rootfinder, we plan to continue to work on the project part time while bringing in new partners to deal with problems as they occur.
-In doing so, we believe this will harmonize with the stated ideas of our platform by ensuring that it is built with the part-time professional in mind.
+In doing so, we believe this will harmonize with the stated ideas of RootFinder by ensuring that it is built with the part-time professional in mind.

 # Expertise in sector
 ## Tell us about your experience.
 For how long has your organization been working in your sector?